davilayang/tooling-spark/image_venv/README.md

 # pyspark_venv

-Builds Python dependencies as archvies and then submit PySpark job with it
+Builds Python dependencies as archives and then submit PySpark job with it

 ## Instructions